 Also, if you camp near the still water, there will likely be a lot of mosquitoes.
 About 300 feet is a good distance away from the water source.

 Make sure the spot is free from poison ivy, rocks and oak before you pitch your tent.
 Once you’ve pitched your tent, it’s time to unroll your sleeping bag to give it a chance to fluff up.
 If you remembered to bring along your inflatable camping mattress, lay it out as well so that it is easier to inflate later.

 Now it’s time to set up your cooking area.
 Choose a spot that is about 200 feet away from your tent and where the wind is blowing away from your tent.
 If you use a campfire to cook, flying embers can make a huge hole in your tent.
 For cooking on the trail, we recommend you use a camp stove instead.

 Next, you need to a tree that is at least 200 feet away from your tent where you can hang a bear bag for your food.
 The tree needs to be high enough for you to suspend the bear bag at least 12 feet from the ground.

 You would need to throw a stone tied to a rope over a branch and tie your bear bag to the other end.
 Lift up the bear bag high enough a tight the other end.
 Remember to put your toothpaste inside the bear bag because animals may mistake it for food.

 If you’re not on a campground, you need to dig yourself a foot deep hole in a secluded area for your personal business.
 You can also place a toilet paper in ziplock bag near it for convenience.

-Need help with ptsd management highland village TX?
+Need help with finding a good orthodontist gahanna ohio?
 Check out our fantastic sponsors!